Alena Leonova: 2013–14 season

 Leonova withdrew from her first 2013–14 Grand Prix event, the 2013 Skate Canada, due to a sprained ankle.
 Leonova competed in her second event, at the 2013 NHK Trophy and finished seventh.
 At the 2014 Russian Championships, Leonova placed fourth in the short and seventh in the free, finishing fifth overall.
 She was assigned to the 2014 European Championships because the skaters in third and fourth place (Elena Radionova and Alexandra Proklova respectively) were not yet age-eligible for senior ISU Championship events.
 Leonova missed the podium at Europeans, finishing fourth overall.
 She was coached by Morozov in Novogorsk, Moscow until the end of the season.

 2014–15 season

 In June 2014, Leonova began training under Evgeni Rukavicin in Saint Petersburg.
 She started the 2014–15 season with a silver medal at the 2014 Nebelhorn Trophy.
 Her 2014–15 Grand Prix assignments were the 2014 Skate Canada International and 2014 NHK Trophy.
 She then finished ninth at the 2016 Russian Championships.
 She ended her season with a win at the Russian Cup Final.

 2017–18 season

-Alena finished fifth in both the 2017 CS Finlandia Trophy and the 2017 CS Ondrej Nepela Trophy, resulting in her finishing seventh in the 2017–18 ISU Challenger Series.
-Alena Finished sixth in the 2017 NHK Trophy, earning personal best scores in the free skate and overall score.
+Leonova finished fifth in both the 2017 CS Finlandia Trophy and the 2017 CS Ondrej Nepela Trophy, resulting in her finishing seventh in the 2017–18 ISU Challenger Series.
+She inished sixth in the 2017 NHK Trophy, earning personal best scores in the free skate and overall score.
 At the 2017 Skate America she finished in seventh place.
-Alena was not selected for a place on the Russian National Team.
+Leonova was not selected for a place on the Russian national team.